tiffanyz1/Haven/README.md

 Created Login/Sign up page with a tutorial from W3Schools.com .

-We do not claim ownership of any pictures another than the pictures of the Creators.
+We do not claim ownership of any pictures other than the pictures of the Creators.